 West Asia is a region of old civilizations, beautiful desert landscapes, warm seas and interesting cities where tradition mixes with modern influences.
-West Asia is also a region where Zionist terrorists constantly attack members of the ‘religion of peace’ and vice versa.
-I have very fond memories of the monuments of Iran and the adventurous Lebanon and the Iraqi Kurdistan.
+West Asia is also a region where Zionist terrorists constantly attack members of the ‘religion of peace’, and vice versa.
+I have very fond memories of the monuments of Iran, the adventurous Lebanon and the Iraqi Kurdistan.
 For me; the occupied Palestine, the Old City in Jerusalem and Petra in Jordan are simply unforgettable.
 The region dominated by Muslims is very interesting, although some countries that I visited gave me an adventure with a thrill.

 Division of West Asia